Conformité23 septembre, 2025

 • The names and business addresses of managers and members of the LLC

 The filing date for annual reports for an LLC varies from state to state and may even be different from other entity types within a particular state.
-The due date is determined by either a fixed date according to entity type or a due date based on the anniversary of your entity’s formation or qualification in that state.
+The due date is determined by either a fixed date or a due date based on the anniversary of your LLC’s formation or qualification in that state.

 However, in recent years, more states are moving towards the LLC formation anniversary date as the due date.
 This sounds logical, but that can make it hard for business owners to keep track of due dates.
 To complicate matters, due to a reduction in resources, many states have eliminated the practice of sending reminders to alert business owners that their annual report is due.